Manny27nyc/Arm-AIoT-2019/get_started.md

 How could you utilize the sensor data?
 - Turn the LEDs on and off based on temperature sensor data
-- Write a brief program to turn the LEDs green when the MATRIX Creator us facing up and red otherwise
+- Write a brief program to turn the LEDs green when the MATRIX Creator is facing up and red otherwise

 ## GPIOs